Don’t operate under the misconception that your employees should be treated like family.

 Whenever I hear a business owner tell me his/her employees are like family I wince and get a bit nervous for them.
 No matter how much you care for your employees they are not family members.
 Unless they are actually family members, which creates its own set of issues.

 The very nature of the owner-employee relationship is that it is based on a transaction.
-Employees receive a paycheck to fulfill their work responsibilities.
+Employees receive a paycheck to fulfil their work responsibilities.
 If they do not perform these responsibilities, they become a liability and need to go.
 In addition, very few employee relationships last a lifetime and even good people will eventually leave for other opportunities or life issues.
 Moreover, employees aren’t children and to perpetuate a parent-child dynamic is inadvisable for them and you for many reasons.

 I encourage my clients to think instead of their businesses as meritocracies where performance and attitude are rewarded.
 Employees should be expected to behave like adults.
 If people are doing well, then treat them that way.
 The more they prove themselves as diligent and competent, the more flexibility you give them.
 Their compensation and other rewards should reflect the ongoing quality and outcomes of their work.
 In addition, I’ve always believed that owners and bosses should spend most of their time with their top performers helping them get better, not with their problem people whereas the dynamic in a family is often quite the opposite (as often it should be).